bmilcs/odin-javascript-final-project/README.md

 ## Summary

-This project was a doozy with many painful lessons learned along the way.
 For my final JavaScript project, I opted to solve a problem that interests me.
 Standup comedy is a passion of mine and I wanted a way to stay on track of my favorite comedians' work.
 With the countless streaming platforms out there, it's challenging to stay up to date and not miss out when a comedian releases new a special.

 Standup comedy is a fairly small community, but I wanted users to be able to effortlessly add their favorite comedians to the site if missing from the database.
 In addition, e-mail notifications were a must.
 Nobody wants to check a website everyday for content that's released as infrequently as standup specials are.
 The most prolific comedians release a special once a year, but usually there are several years in between.